‘The primary ingredient of secure attachment experiences is the pattern of emotional communication between child and caregiver.’

-To have any hope of understanding their problems, we must understand what attachment is and the impact on children’s development when it goes wrong.
+To have any hope of understanding their problems, we must know what attachment is and the impact on children’s development when it goes wrong.

 I hope the following will help to this end.
-To view the items, just click on the blue title/s or the embedded links.
+To view the items, just click on the grey stripes below.
 If there are other resources that you would recommend, please email me or leave a comment below so that I can include them.
-Thanks!

 Wales Attachment Network…

 You might also want to consider the International Attachment Network or those from other home nations.